mtngrown/mtngrown.github.io/source/2014/08/09/final-frontier-turn-3-and-beyond.html.markdown

 Status:

-* Chartreuse: Mercury C2, Moon C2, Mars M1, all active.
+* Chartreuse: Mercury C2, Moon C2, Earth M1, Mars M1, all active.
-* Magenta: Mercury C2, Moon C2, Mars M1, all active.
+* Magenta: Mercury C2, Moon C2, Earth M1, Mars M1, all active.

 The strategy is going to branch out from here.
 Chartreuse is going to pursue a GNP growth strategy, while Magenta pursues an NI growth